 STEP #4: PLAN FOR THE FUTURE

 Depending on the type of facility you operate, and the population your facility serves, some of our recommendations may have sounded unrealistic.
 Some of our customers serve families and offer private rooms or apartments.
 Their long-term goal is to provide stability with the hope that these families transition back into traditional housing.
 Others bring in dozens of people a night during the coldest months of the year, and they are primarily trying to keep people warm while maintaining a clean facility.
 Others may house clients for weeks and specialize in job-training, substance abuse recovery, and other necessary services.
 All of these populations and services come with unique challenges from a pest control perspective.
 We can’t anticipate every problem.
 However, we can talk through a few scenarios hoping that solutions to these population-specific challenges will help you navigate difficult situations in your facility.

 PLAN FOR THE POPULATION YOU SHELTER

 If you serve families and children, there may be different considerations.
-These situations can be especially sensitive as children don’t have the resources to handle pest issues themselves.
-It can be extremely embarrassing for a child to be singled out because of head lice or insects on a backpack.
+These situations can be especially sensitive as children don’t have the resources to handle bed bug issues themselves.
+It can be extremely embarrassing for a child to be singled out because of bed bugs on a backpack.
 For this reason, consider paying special attention to their coats, backpacks, and school supplies.

 PLAN FOR YOUR FACILITY